Koushouu/Cheeseboard/README.md

 # Cheeseboard
 All scripts for the cheeseboard project

+camera is recording ±30 frames per second
+DLC detection every ±15 frames，every 0.5 sec
+for the duration of animal in the zone, the animal receives ~10 mW, 20Hz, 5ms laser stimulation every 1 second

 ## Data organization details

 The data organization largely follows the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/) format, with a structure like following: